asafshuster/Vaccine-Priority/README.md

 # Vaccine-Priority
 A short project about the priority of getting a vaccine.

-Python version: 3.8
-Dependencies: none any installation required.
+The algorithm will prioritize the population over the age of 50 with first priority for vaccination.
+All other people on the list will be prioritized in the order of their ID.
+If a country with a low priority is entered, in each of the two groups people from that country will be given a lower priority respectively.
+In addition, if IDs of people who have already been vaccinated have been entered, the system will filter them out of priority.

+## Dependences
+- **Python version**: 3.8
+- **installation**:
+	- ast
+	- requests
+- **Api Reference**:
+	- Both Agify.io and Nationalize.io endpoints have a limit of 1000 calls per-day.
+To increase that, you shoud add a payment.

 ## Structure
 - **Prioritize-vaccines.py**: The main file to execute for starting the program.